 Proposal Submission, Review, and Approval

 Selection of a faculty mentor/adviser is the second most important 'task' toward successful completion of an Honors thesis.
 Number one, of course, is the selection of a topic/question for study.
 Students should begin to work with a faculty member as early as possible.
 Students can approach a faculty member with whom they have worked (taken a course and done well) and ask about their interest in assisting on an Honors thesis.
 Talk about the topic.
 If he or she is unable to offer assistance, he or she may suggest a faculty colleague who may be available.
 The faculty adviser/mentor must be a member of the full-time faculty at NSU (although you may have associate advisers not affiliated with NSU).
 This person will provide feedback and guidance on the thesis proposal and project—however, this is each student's project to lead and complete.

 b.
 Preparing the Proposal

 The proposal will require drafts, reviews, edits, and revisions.
 This is a product that forms the basis for research and will take time—as much as a full semester to complete.
-All proposals must be completed and approved before the end of the fall semester.
+All proposals must be completed and approved before research begins.

 c.
 Securing Approval of the Faculty Mentor/Adviser